nasperlay/Cydia-Repo-Mac/README.md

         repo/Packages.bz2
         repo/Release
       On your server
-      Try to add it in Cydia
+      Add "http://yourhomepage.com/repo" in cydia and enjoy